 - Dr. Jian-Yang Li participated in a press briefing on results from the Dawn space mission at the 43rd Lunar and Planetary Science Conference.
 Dawn "has been orbiting Vesta since July 2011, mapping its surface morphology and composition at ever-increasing resolution using visible, infrared, and gamma-ray mapping tools."
 The images reveal strange bright patches associated with craters that appear to represent original, 4-billion-year-old material.
-For more information, see the MSNBC article.
+For more information, see the NBC article.

 - Undergrad Harley Katz, a double major in astronomy and physics, was awarded the prestigious Goldwater Scholarship for his work with Professor Massimo Ricotti on the formation of globular clusters.
 Harley was one of 2 winners from UMD and only 300 winners nationwide.
 The award provides up to $7500 toward undergraduate education expenses and goes to students "who have outstanding potential and intend to pursue careers in mathematics, the natural sciences, or engineering."
 Harley is also working on a separate research project on Modified Newtonian Dynamics (MOND) with Professor Stacy McGaugh and Dr. Peter Teuben.